ecamo19/learning_book/docs/how_to/use_force_eo.md

 `aoi`: Area of interest with:

 + (1) User-supplied coordinates.
 The polygon must be closed (fist (X,Y) and last (X,Y) are equal).
 (X,Y) must be given as decimal degrees with negative values for west and South coordinates.
-Either specify the path to a file (one coordinate pair per line?) or the coordinates on the command-line
+Either specify the path to a file (one coordinate pair per line?) or the coordinates on the command-line.

 + (2) A shapefile (point/polygon/line).
-EPSG4326 projection recommended
+EPSG4326 projection recommended.

 + (3) Scene identifier: Landsat (Path/Row) as PPPRRR.
 Make sure to keep leading zeros (i.e. 181034 not 18134).